blaylockbk/pyBKB_v3/custom_module_anaconda.md

 Wim Cardon showed me how to make my own module to load anaconda3.
 1. Make a new directory for custom modules.
 Mine is called `BB_modules`.
 1. Make a directory in `BB_modules` called `bbanaconda3`.
 This name refers to my installed anaconda.
-1. Create a new file called `5.2.0.lua`.
+1. In `bbanaconda3`, create a new file called `5.2.0.lua`.
 This name refers to the Anaconda version 5.2.0.
-That file should contain the following:
+That file should contain the following (note, you will need need to change the python path to `python3.7` if that is the version you downloaded):

        --  -*- lua -*-
        help([[Module which sets the PATH variable for anaconda 5.2.0